Rapid Strep Test (cont.)

 What are the limitations of the rapid strep test?

 There are several manufactures of rapid strep tests.
 Each manufacturer has designed their test to respond only to the presence of the particular streptococcal bacteria (Group A) responsible for strep throat.
-Other bacteria which are less much less likely to cause pharyngitis are not identified by the rapid strep test.
+Other bacteria which are less much less likely to cause sore throats are not identified by the rapid strep test.

 - Most rapid strep tests have a sensitivity of 95%, meaning that the test will be positive in 95 of 100 patients who are documented to have strep throat via throat culture obtained at the same time.
 Since 5 of 100 patients with strep throat will be missed using a rapid strep test, all negative swab specimens should be sent for culture to confirm the absence of strep bacteria.